-Works comprise of the full refurbishment of St Winefrides’ Church in Bootle and new build works to the adjoining presbytery.
-The main building will be remodelled to provide staff, storage and WC areas, with a new mezzanine constructed to provide new teaching areas.
+Works comprised of the full refurbishment of St Winefrides’ Church in Bootle and new build works to the adjoining presbytery.
+The main building was remodelled to provide staff, storage and WC areas, with a new mezzanine constructed to provide new teaching areas.

-The new teaching spaces are to take advantage of the large expanse of glazing with a new curtain walling system to replace the stained-glass windows damaged in a recent fire.
+The new teaching spaces take advantage of the large expanse of glazing with a new curtain walling system to replace the stained-glass windows damaged in a recent fire.

-A new café, library and independent study space will provide support spaces for student and staff.
-The existing presbytery, which adjoins the main church building is to be demolished and replaced with a new building for the Sefton “Life Rooms” operated by Mersey Care NHS Trust.
+A new café, library and independent study space provide support spaces for student and staff.
+The existing presbytery, which adjoins the main church building was demolished and replaced with a new building for the Sefton “Life Rooms” operated by Mersey Care NHS Trust.

-The former church club house is to be refurbished to provide small scale facilities for horticulture, cooking, hair & beauty and other “life skills”.
+The former church club house was refurbished to provide small scale facilities for horticulture, cooking, hair & beauty and other “life skills”.

-Crossfield have implemented an extensive training and engagement plan with the College, as well as the local community.
-This includes: Employing a full-time apprentice; work placements; work shadowing; Women in Construction events; community days; and a 100% local supply chain from the Bootle and Liverpool area.
+Crossfield implemented an extensive training and engagement plan with the College, as well as the local community.
+This included: Employing a full-time apprentice; work placements; work shadowing; Women in Construction events; community days; and a 100% local supply chain from the Bootle and Liverpool area.